KingMusawir/the-wild-oasis/README.md

 # The Wild Oasis

-Hotel admin Application, main project in Jonas Schmedtmann's Ultimate React Course
+Hotel admin Application, main project in Jonas Schmedtmann's Ultimate React Course.
+Built with React Query and Supabase.